sensys364/OnNAS/readme.md

-# [Sensys 2023 # 364] On-NAS: On-Device Neural Architecture Search on Memory-Constrained Intelligent Embedded Systems
+# [Sensys 2023] On-NAS: On-Device Neural Architecture Search on Memory-Constrained Intelligent Embedded Systems

-The source paper is currently under the review process.
+## Code implementation of  [SenSys'23] On-NAS: On-Device Neural Architecture Search on Memory-Constrained Intelligent Embedded Systems.

+* Code is based on implementation of [CVPR'20] MetaNAS : https://github.com/boschresearch/metanas
+* Under refactoring

 ## Introduction

-This repository provides code for *On-NAS*, which is an open-sourced implementation of Submission #364 paper named *On-NAS: On-Device Neural Architecture Search on Memory-Constrained Intelligent Embedded Systems*.
+This repository provides code for *On-NAS*, which is an open-sourced implementation of paper named *On-NAS: On-Device Neural Architecture Search on Memory-Constrained Intelligent Embedded Systems*.
 The On-NAS is consisted of two sequential parts, Two-Fold Meta-Learning and On-Device NAS.

 In the former part, Two-Fold Meta-Learning, which we denoted as TFML in the code, aims to create *meta-cell* which contains condensed and folded parameter for the given task,